 It all began with two brothers throwing caution to the wind.
-Today Mucci Farms is a massive producer of greenhouse vegetables.
-And it uses Svensson climate screens to create the ideal climate.
+Today Mucci Farms is a massive producer of greenhouse vegetables who use Svensson climate screens to create the ideal greenhouse climate.

 A challenging climate

 Lake Erie, one of the five Great Lakes of North America, sits on the Canadian-US border.
 It is a place where strong winds blow and temperatures fluctuate from minus 20°C in winter to plus 30°C with 95% humidity in summer.
 But that hasn’t stopped a long line of growers trying their luck.

 On its north shore, the Leamington and Kingsville region of Ontario is today home to the largest concentration of greenhouses in North America.
 It is here that brothers Gino and Tony Mucci decided to throw caution to the wind when they arrived from Italy.
 After leasing their first piece of land they bought some of their own and then expanded one plot at a time around the great lake.
 When they built their first greenhouse complex in the mid-1970s, people thought they were crazy.

 Now three of their sons, Bert, Danny and Gianni, work alongside Vice Marketing Manager Joe Spano to run an ever-expanding, state-of-the-art greenhouse cultivation business, which includes a range of proprietary fruit and vegetables.
 Mucci Farms today covers an area of more than 1.5 million square meters in Ontario.
 And they are planning a major expansion in Ohio.
 At the sprawling plant in Kingsville, just a few steps from Lake Erie, long lines of cucumbers, tomato vines and heads of lettuce thrive in uniform, pleasant light.